Generic selectors

 Contact

-• Representing the respondent in a claim for post-termination victimisation, raising a preliminary issue as to the scope of judicial proceedings immunity (as junior counsel to Gavin Mansfield KC).
+• Successfully representing the Respondent in a claim for post-termination victimisation, on the basis that the claims were subject to judicial proceedings immunity (led by Gavin Mansfield KC).

-• Advising the respondent to a high-value, confidential worker status action (as junior counsel to Mohinderpal Sethi KC).
+• Advising the Respondent to a high-value confidential worker status action (led by Mohinderpal Sethi KC).

 Bláthnaid graduated with a First Class LLB in Law with New Zealand Law from the University of Nottingham, coming 5th in her year.
 She also obtained a Distinction on the BCL from the University of Oxford, winning the Oxford Law Faculty prize for Children, Families and the State.
 Bláthnaid received a Lord Denning scholarship from Lincoln’s Inn.
 Prior to pupillage, Bláthnaid was the judicial assistant to Sir Geoffrey Vos, Chancellor of the High Court (as he then was, he is now the Master of the Rolls).